radiolok/brainfuckpc/README.md

 * Brainfuck arch with RLE support

-* 16-bit address - Use SRAM IC;
+* 16-bit Address Ptr - Use 65536 x 16 SRAM or you can use different memory types and linear address space;

 * 16-bit IP;

-* 8-bit Data;

-* 8-stage while loop stack;
+* 16-bit Data/ Or you can enable 8-bit data mode for executing 8-bit programms;

 * Use reed switch relay only;

-* Main logic takes 1800 relays, and we need about 200 relays for control signal routing
+* Main logic takes 520 relays, and we need about 200 relays for control signal routing

-* Clock frequency 40-50Hz.
+* Clock frequency up to 100 Hz.

 Brainfuck is an esoteric programming language created in 1993 by Urban Müller, and notable for its extreme minimalism.